-- At the east entrance, trucks will enter from Sherbourne Street, and turn left into the site assisted by a flag-person(s). - At the southwest exit, trucks will exit the site turning right onto Queen Street East assisted by a flag-person(s). - All sidewalks will remain open.
-Pedestrians will continue to use Sherbourne Street west sidewalk and Queen Street East pedestrian tunnel.
-Flag-persons will assist with passage when trucks approach the entrance and exit points. - All roads will remain open.
-No impacts to the 501 Queen streetcar or the 75 Sherbourne bus stops or schedule at the intersection of Queen Street East and Sherbourne Street.
+- All sidewalks will remain open.
+Pedestrians will continue to use Parliament Street.
+Flag-persons will assist with passage when trucks approach the entrance and exit points. - Overhead protections along the sidewalk will ensure public safety - All roads will remain open.
+No impacts to the 504 King Streetcar, 65 Parliament bus and the 172 Cherry bus routes, transit stops or schedule at the intersection of King Street East and Parliament Street.